-- Sexual-based Harassment: Is a form of sex discrimination and means sexual harassment and other harassment on the basis of sex, including sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity; sexual assault, dating violence, domestic violence, and stalking. - Gender-Based Harassment: Includes harassment based on gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature when there is a power differential and/or such conduct creates a hostile environment. - Sexual Violence: A form of sexual harassment that includes conduct that is criminal.
+- Sexual Harassment: is an umbrella category including the offenses of sexual harassment, sexual assault, stalking, dating violence, and domestic violence. - Sexual Violence: A form of sexual harassment that includes conduct that is criminal.
 Sexual assault falls under sexual violence.
-Sexual violence also includes rape, sexual battery, sexual coercion, unwanted touching, intimate partner violence, and sexually motivated stalking. - Sexual Assault: Any sexual act, including Rape, Sodomy, Sexual Assault with an Object, or Fondling directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent; also unlawful sexual intercourse. - Rape: Penetration without the consent of the Complainant, including instances where the Complainant is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity. - Sodomy: Oran or anal penetration of the Complainant by the Respondent without the consent of the Complainant, including instances where the Complainant is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity. - Sexual Assault with an Object: Respondent's use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of the Complainant, without the consent of the Complainant including instances where the Complainant is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
+Sexual violence also includes rape, sexual battery, sexual coercion, unwanted touching, intimate partner violence, and sexually motivated stalking. - Sexual Assault: Any sexual act, including Rape, Sodomy, Sexual Assault with an Object, or Fondling directed against a Complainant without their consent or instances in which the Complainant is incapable of giving consent. - Rape: The carnal knowledge of a Complainant OR penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person without their consent, including instances where they are incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - Sodomy: Oral or anal sexual intercourse with a Complainant, forcibly, and / or against their will (non-consensually), or not forcibly or against their will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - Sexual Assault with an Object: The use of an object or instrument to penetrate, however slightly, the genital or anal opening of the body of the Complainant, forcibly, and / or against their will (non-consensually), or not forcibly or against their will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - Fondling: The touching of the private body parts of the Complainant (buttocks, groin, breasts), for the purpose of sexual gratification, forcibly, and / or against their will (non-consensually), or not forcibly or against their will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.